Estimated reading time: 16 minutes

 We offer learning opportunities for everybody, starting with summer or mini-stay programs for the youngest to immersion and volunteering experiences for the adults.

-- High School Experience Short Stay – For students wishing to get a taste of Canadian high school life
+- High School Experience Short Stay – For students wanting to get a taste of Canadian high school life.

 - Mini Stay – For school groups wishing to experience Canadian school life.
 Ideal for bilingual schools!

-- Mini Rez – For school groups wishing to experience Canadian school life while sharing residence life and activities together.
+- Mini Rez – For school groups wishing to experience Canadian school life while sharing residence life and activities.
 Ideal for bilingual schools

-- Mini Mansion – For school groups wishing to experience Canadian school life while sharing residence life and activities together.
+- Mini Mansion – For school groups wishing to experience Canadian school life while sharing residence life and activities.
 Ideal for bilingual schools

 - Ace Program – Suited to school groups looking for fun and meaningful experiential learning.